 Developing a cloud-based MOOC platform

 MOOC platforms pay tons of money for developing great educational products on premise.
-Often, up to 50% of money on MOOC platform development is spent on equipment.
+Often, up to 50% of money on education mobile and web development is spent on equipment.
 This is one of the reasons why educational platforms are becoming cloud-based.
 But in most cases, MOOC providers start using cloud services because of scalability.
 Using a cloud PaaS or IaaS solution, businesses can scale on-demand, adding more servers when the load on a platform grows.
 You can discover more about existing cloud solutions for app development in our previous article.

 Keeping user data safe